v6cord/VVVVVV/FEATURES.md

 - You can now use Minecraft-like relative tilde syntax in `gotoroom()` and `gotoposition()`

 - `sayquiet` and `replyquiet` - same as normal `say` and `reply`, but without a squeak

+- Added dimensions, so you can properly have more than one dimension in a custom level